Gloriavale leaders apologise for 'abhorrent' sexual abuse, child labour

 The leadership also claimed they were seeking to "reach out" to those no longer in the community and encourage them, along with current members, to "speak to us openly if they have experienced harm in any way".

-They assured they had established "numerous procedures" that make it safe for people at Gloriavale to share their experiences.
+They assured they had established "numerous procedures" that made it safe for people at Gloriavale to share their experiences.

 That, said the leadership, would allow them to take steps to "ensure they are loved and protected, with options for remedy".